Open to the Public

 Why You Should Visit

-Cheyenne Bottoms is one of the top migrating bird areas in the United States.
+Cheyenne Bottoms is one of the top staging areas (the places migrating birds stop to feed and rest) for shorebirds and waterfowl in the United States.
 These wetlands hosts tens of thousands of shorebirds and up to 1/4 million waterfowl each year during their migrations.
 The shallow marshes — averaging less than one foot deep — are ideal habitats for wading shorebirds.

 The Nature Conservancy owns 7,694 acres adjacent to the 19,857 acre state-owned wildlife area.